 WHAT IS THE BEST USE OF FRONTIER MILES?

 Perhaps letting them expire is the best use so you don’t waste any more time on them (jk).
-Seriously though, so far every time I have searched for award flights has been a waste of time.
+Seriously though, burn the miles as fast as possible.
+So far every time I have searched for award flights has been a waste of time.
+I’ve searched many many times and wasted lots of time.

 Other than redeeming miles for a flight, I think the two best options are